 But let’s not kid ourselves either – the lack of visual variety means I-War starts to get boring quickly.
 I’ve already talked about how I really like the inherent campiness in the 90’s conceptualization of VR, so I probably have a higher tolerance for these bland computer worlds than many others will.
 Even still, room designs start to get obviously reused early on, and you will never see any levels that break the core design of open areas with medium distance visibility and no sky.

 Despite the computer theme, there’s also no attempt at a stylized representation of being inside recognizable computer equipment.
-Though the level names imply that you’re moving to different mainframe hardware, individual levels don’t look different from each other or change in basic layout.
+Unlike Tron 2.0, you won’t see the workings of firewalls, archives, or modems.
+The level names will imply that you’re moving to different mainframe hardware, individual levels don’t look different from each other, or change in basic layout.
 Similar (or often, completely identical) rooms simply get reshuffled and populated with different objects.
-There are just not enough changes to make level fifteen look much different from level one, giving you fewer reasons to slug through multiple copied areas.
+There’s just not enough changes to make level fifteen look much different from level one, giving you fewer reasons to slug through multiple copied areas.

 20 of the 21 levels also consist entirely of the same “find and collect the pods” gameplay as Cybermorph, though with less of a sense of free-roaming discovery.
 The teleporters make this a very linear affair, and only the puzzles in a few of the rooms will shake up the pod hunt.
 I call them “puzzles,” but they’re really more basic than that; usually relying on you to do no more than find a switch (sometimes in another room) or avoid some traps (like bumpers or spikes).
 I think the most complicated one I found required you to shoot a switch in another set of rooms to activate a jump boost in the floor that would sail you over some spikes – so nothing that will be too confusing or challenging.